-In December 2016, the Company received $XXX from the universal service communications program for the fiscal year ending June 30, 2017 which represents monies that the Company formerly received through the WECA pooling process and the reduction of support under the FCC’s CAF ICC Program.
+In December 2016, the Company received $284,074 from the universal service communications program for the fiscal year ending June 30, 2017 which represents monies that the Company formerly received through the WECA pooling process and the reduction of support under the FCC’s CAF ICC Program.

-During the first six months of 2017 the Company undertook [describe any new construction projects and major maintenance projects, including broadband projects].
-The funds received from the universal service communications program can be viewed as contributing to the Company's ability to perform that project [those projects], including, without limitation, the repayment of loan funds.
-In the second half of 2017 the Company plans [describe any new construction projects and major maintenance projects, including broadband projects].
+During the first six months of 2017 the Company did not undertake any new major construction projects.
+However, there is a significant increase in new customers since the completion of our fiber project.
+The funds received from the universal service communications program can be viewed as contributing to the Company's ability to meet the demands of increased customer growth including, without limitation, the repayment of loan funds.
+In the second half of 2017 the Company does not have plans for major projects but expects to see continued customer growth.

 WAC 480-123-130(1)(c) - Unfilled Consumer Requests for New Basic Telecommunications Service*